ClaytonSiby/TODO-LIST/README.md

 # Project: To Do List

-This project is a To Do List created using Javascript and Webpack.
+This is a To Do List created using Javascript and Webpack.
 An user can add multiple projects and add multiple tasks under each project.
 User can add task title, task description, duedate and set the priority of the tasks.
 User can also update the tasks as well as remove it.
 The project can be deleted as well.

 ## Landing page